pinobatch/hello-world/Xubuntu_setup.md

 by the Event Viewer in Mesen and Mesen-S.
 On the other hand, sometimes the latest version of Mono introduces regressions.
-For example, Mono 6.12 breaks configuration dialog boxes in Mesen and Mesen-S emulators compared to 6.8 and 6.10, causing them to treat both OK and Cancel as Cancel.
+For example, Mono 6.12 breaks configuration dialog boxes in some versions of Mesen and Mesen-S emulators compared to 6.8 and 6.10, causing them to treat both OK and Cancel as Cancel.

 Upgrading from distro Mono to upstream Mono never worked for me.
 For this reason, fully uninstall Mono in order to switch between